 If you want to do the investing yourself, dividend stocks are a popular source of passive income.
 Of course, you’ll have to do your research and pay attention to the market, but assuming you find great dividend stocks, you won’t have to do much more.
 If you have a lower tolerance for risk, you could simply open a high yield savings account or build a CD ladder.
 Again, you’ll have to do your research to find the right ones and keep an eye on the accounts to make it a successful source of income.

-Top Ways to Make Passive Income – Medium Involvement
+Passive Income Sources With Medium Involvement

 For medium-involvement passive income, you could buy real estate and rent it out.
 Similarly, you could buy a business and then have someone else run it for you.
 Both examples involve research, work and money at the start.
 But after the initial investment, you are mostly just depositing checks.